The Cornwall We Want

 Yes "The Cornwall we Want"

-by SpB, over 4 years ago
+by SpB, almost 6 years ago

 Well the Cornwall we want depends on who you ask.
 For Cornish people, most I would agree, are fed up with the continuing construction of apartments and houses, which are not for the benefit of the Cornish people.
 Therefore the Cornwall I want is: